-Yes, opportunities are bountiful on Twitter for job seekers even with each tweet limited to 140-characters.
+Yes, opportunities are bountiful on Twitter as a job seeker even with each tweet limited to 140-characters.
 If used properly, there are plenty of opportunities for job searching, job advice, and job networking.
 However, if used without caution it can come back to haunt you for years to come.

 Here are some basic tips on what NOT to do on Twitter when you’re a job seeker.